amd989/Symlinker/README.md

 Symlinker
 ---------

 Back from the dead.
-Switched to GitHub instead of Google Code.
+Switched to GitHub instead of Google Code since they are going to close soon.

 I will be updating this little app over the course of the next days and hopefully release it in better shape.
 A lot of people has filed issues with it and I plan to sort them out.